About the USC Associates

 There can be no doubt that the enthusiasm, loyalty and leadership of the USC Associates have played a key role in making USC the world-class institution that it is today.
 For over a half-century, Associates members have proven themselves to be among the most devoted members of the Trojan Family—fostering innovative research, education, artistic creation and community service on many vital fronts at USC, and helping the university attract students and faculty of the highest caliber.

 Today’s USC Associates offers a full array of membership levels and courtesies, a wide-ranging calendar of events and more support opportunities than ever before.
 When you join the USC Associates, you may elect to make an unrestricted contribution, or you may direct your gift to the school or program of your choice.

 In 2011, President C.L.
 Max Nikias launched the most ambitious fundraising campaign in the history of USC, with a goal of raising $6 billion to grow the university’s endowment and transform every aspect of the university.
-Already, USC has raised more than $3.7 billion, with gifts and pledges from USC Associates accounting for $1.3 billion.
+As of July 1, 2015, USC has raised more than $4.4 billion, and gifts and pledges from USC Associates have made an incredible impact.
 Since the campaign began, USC Associates have named two schools, five buildings, three centers, and 65 new endowed scholarships.

 As the University of Southern California moves forward with its plan to redefine the research university of the 21st century, the USC Associates will be there—helping write exciting new chapters in the history of our great university.